 The grouping is primarily done through a selector function.
-The selector function recieves a dict with some basic information about one document, the name of the current facet (binding), and optionally some repo-dependent extra data in the form of an RDF graph.
-It should return a single string.
-The selector is called once (at least) for every document in the docrepo, and each resulting group contains those documents that the selector returned identical strings for.
-As a simple example, a selector may group documents into years of publication by finding the date of the docterms:issued property and extracting the year part of it.
+The selector function recieves three arguments:

+- a dict with some basic information about one document (corresponding to one row), - the name of the current facet (binding), and - optionally some repo-dependent extra data in the form of an RDF graph.

+It should return a single string, which should be a human-readable label for a grouping.
+The selector is called once for every document in the docrepo, and each document is sorted in one (or more, see below) group identified by that string.
+As a simple example, a selector may group documents into years of publication by finding the date of the dcterms:issued property and extracting the year part of it.
+The string returned by the should be suitable for end-user display.